 Arguably no more effective way of pulling the crowds than a sale.
 Add some urgency with a seasonal date driven offer, or drastically discount some end-of-line items.
 Perhaps advertise a 3 for 2 offer.
 That seems to work quite well for Boots, right?
 It doesn’t have to be your whole range.
 You often only have to discount a few things to increase sales across the store.

 How about releasing an early bird preview to existing customers (with VIP discount of course).
 And if your margins aren’t huge, don’t panic.
 Why not do a weekend of free delivery, or other incentives like a free goodie bag, box of chocolates, limited edition print or product sample.

 However compelling your offer is, a successful sale is only as effective as your outreach marketing.
 A horn is only loud if you give it a big squeeze.

 It’s not all about e-commerce.
 Sure it’s easier to woo people back if you have a rotating range of regalia.
 But if that’s not your bag you need to add value in other ways.
 What interests do your customers have that relate to what you do?

 Could you add new recipes?
 New help videos or tutorials?
 How about games for the kids?
 Quizzes?
-Seasonal coloring sheets?
+Seasonal colouring sheets?
 Suggested routes for long distance runs or walks in the woods?
 Could you review products on the market?
 Or make drawings and plans available?